 - Ideals We Strive to Meet: these are the things our team is committed to continuously improve and strive towards.
 Key points include “Being Fearless” and “Being intrapreneurs (teammates within a company with the innovative mindset of entrepreneurship)”.

 - Daily Habits: these are the rules of thumb to help us be good citizens within our team.
 These include recognizing that “anyone can step up and lead”, “being aware of others”, and “being present during conversations.”

 A working agreement is a living document; we intend for it to be revisited and amended so it remains relevant and beneficial to everyone on the team.

 A self-directed team may be made up of developers, delivery leads, user experience advocates, data analysis experts etc. Our goal is to create an efficient work environment that empowers us to work together to define and implement exactly what our partner needs to provide value from day one.
-Our teams our comprised of experts that work together for a common goal and embody an ownership mentality.
+Our teams are comprised of experts that work together for a common goal and embody an ownership mentality.
 We are all working together to deliver a quality product that solves the partner’s needs.
 Being self directed gives us the opportunity to learn about each other’s skills and how to leverage our strengths to create our best work.

 At first, being on a team where you get to decide your goals and features you want to accomplish can be scary, especially if someone else had been making those decisions up until now.
 Like a bird set free from its cage for the first time, the newfound freedom can feel overwhelming.
 Questions like “Is this the right thing to do?” or “Should I say something about an ongoing issue?” come up frequently.
 With the support of other teammates, we quickly learn to navigate the new environment by developing confidence in our decision-making skills, asking the right questions, and most importantly, recognizing that we learn by making mistakes.